woltapp/mitmproxy-mock/README.md

 If the `respond` or `replace` is in itself a string, that string is interpreted as though it were the value of `content` inside a dictionary.
+If `replace_lambda` is in itself a string, that string is interpreted as though it were a lambda function that consumes the value of `content` as an argument, with its output then treated as the value of `content` inside a dictionary.

 Examples of request handlers: